Azure/appservice-landing-zone-accelerator/scenarios/secure-baseline-multitenant/terraform/README.md

 ```

 > **Warning**
 > If using a pre-existing Hub or firewall, make sure all the necessary firewall rules are in place.
-Review the firewall rules created for the reference implementation:
+Review the [firewall rules created for the reference implementation](./modules/firewall/main.tf).

 ### Deploy the Spoke
 Update the `hub_settings` section of the `terraform.tfvars` file with the appropriate values for your environemnt, e.g.: